criscan/LBPA_r/README.md

 c.
 Start values for model's parameters and its coefficient of variation.
 Each model parameter is assumed to follow a lognormal distribution with mean mu=log(a priori value) and standard deviation sd=cv.
 d.
 Weighting factors for each LF considered

 The model can be run as model1=LBPA_fits("filename.xlsx",graph_opt=T or F, save_opt=T or F).
 An example of a data file (.xlsx) was added and can be downloaded before package installation.
-After running, if save_opt=T, four csv files will be produced: model parameters, model variables, likelihood components values, and per recruits analysis.
+After running, if save_opt=T, an Excel (xlsx) file will be produced with five sheets: model parameters, model variables, likelihood components values, per recruits analysis, and different population variables by age.
 In the same context, several graphics of the model will be generated if graph_opt=T

 For any question: cristian.canales.r@pucv.cl